ThomasQuinnKelly/bip-archetype-service/README.md

   - `$ cd ~/git`
   - `$ git clone https://github.com/department-of-veterans-affairs/bip-archetype-service`

-2. To get the root project into your IDE, you will likely need to create separate workspaces, one for `bip-archetype-service-root` for access to the root scripts and files, and another for the `bip-archetype-service-origin` and `bip-archetype-service` projects so maven can be executed properly on them.
+2. To get the root project into your IDE, you will likely need to create separate workspaces, one for the root `bip-archetype-service` project for access to the scripts and this README, and another for the `bip-archetype-service-origin` and `bip-archetype-service` projects so maven can be executed properly on them.

   - For the root project:

-    - Start (or open) a `bip-archetype-service-root` workspace
+    - Start (or open) a `bip-archetype-service-root` (or similar name expressing that it is for the root archetype project) workspace
     - Select _File > Import... > General > Existing Projects into Workspace_
-    - In the Import Folder dialog, use _Browse_ to select your `~/git/bip-archetype-service-root` folder.
+    - In the Import Folder dialog, use _Browse_ to select your root `~/git/bip-archetype-service` folder.

       - The _Projects_ list should display one project (make sure _Options > Search for nested projects_ is **un-clicked**)